Advance Notice of Proposed Rulemaking: State Guidelines for Greenhouse Gas Emissions From Existing Power Plants

 What is this Advance Notice of Proposed Rulemaking?

-EPA’s December ANPRM asks for comment on what the agency should include in a potential new regulation aimed at reducing greenhouse gases from existing power plants.
-Because these issues are quite technical, many commenters may wish to focus on the fundamental issues highlighted below in the suggested brief talking points.
+EPA’s December ANPRM asked for comment on what the agency should include in a potential new regulation aimed at reducing greenhouse gases from existing power plants.
+Because these issues are quite technical, when discussing them, many people may wish to focus on the fundamental issues highlighted below in the suggested brief talking points.

-The ANPRM requests comment on numerous legal and technical issues that fall within three general topics:
+The ANPRM focused on numerous legal and technical issues that fall within three general topics:

 The roles and responsibilities of the states and EPA in implementing the relevant portion of the Clean Air Act [section 111(d)], including the role of a state in setting emission standards